goto-eof/fromgtog/README.md

   needed.
 When the schedule matches the current time, the backup runs.
 During execution, the application's **system tray icon** flashes intermittently (red and blue) to indicate the active job, advising users not to shut down the computer or terminate the process.
+* **Destination Repository Override:** Overrides the default skip behavior when a destination repository already exists.
+  Users can now **force the update** of existing repositories.
+For remote destinations, this is achieved via a `git push --force`.
+For local destinations, the existing directory content is **replaced** entirely with the source repository's content, ensuring the destination is always an exact match of the source.
 * **Detailed Logging:** Produces a comprehensive **log file** that allows you to analyze the application's work in detail, ensuring that every necessary repository was successfully cloned and verified.
 * **Rate Limit Prevention:** Features an optional setting to define a **time interval between cloning calls** to prevent